LoganGray/scotch-box/README.md

 +(done)  RAM is increased by default, as well as box will use two CPUs (ready)

--(/var/www/public)  if you ssh into box, default dir is web dir.
-Also, git highlighting.
+* (semi-working)(/var/www/public)  if you ssh into box, default dir is web dir.
+* (todo) git highlighting at prompt
--(done-ish)  Now includes Xdebug (can't live without)
+* (done-ish)  Now includes Xdebug (can't live without)
+//todo:   add calculated path to xdebug.so
+* gitset.sh: git config sets aliases, and default user
+* ?? ask user for git credentials  or mod intro screen to ask user to run gitset.sh ?